gitUmaru/dnd/README.md

 The `characters` directory provides character sheets and backstories.
 Feel free to use them as-is or modify them to suit your needs.

-The `rules` section contains core rules as well as custom rules created by the community.
-Familiarize yourself with these rules to enhance your gaming experience or contribute your own rules for others to use.

 Lastly, the `resources` directory offers visual aids such as maps, item cards, and spellbook templates.
 These resources can greatly enhance immersion and engagement during gameplay and work well when used with Owlbear (see above).

 ## Using this Repository with Obsidian

 This repository uses  [obsidian](https://obsidian.md/).
 Obsidian is a powerful note-taking and knowledge management tool that can greatly enhance your experience in using this repository.
-Here are some tips on how to integrate this repository with Obsidian:
+Clone the repo and open the folder as a vault.

 **Note**: Obsidian is a third-party tool.
 Make sure to refer to their documentation for specific usage instructions.

-Happy note-taking and exploring!

 ## Contributing